MarkLannen/work-120/hw-4/readme.md

 #### Self-portrait
 I spent the bulk of my time writing the code for this.
 There were lots of challenges as basically everything was new.
 It was a very tedious step by step process.
 The first thing I did was write a translate function to put the reference point in the center of the canvas.
 I don't know if I'll do this again as it was easy for some things, but I often found myself having to use negative coordinates which is counter intuitive and a bit time-consuming.
 I found that my usual approach was to make a rough guess as to coordinates and size, etc... and then tweak the numbers from there until I got what I was looking for.

+The hair was the most fun as I wrote one arc function for each side of my head, split by a part, and then just copied and pasted that arc and tweaked the coordinates and size to fill out the hair.

+I mostly used a stroke throughout as I like that look, but ran into the issue of the stroke appearing between the joins of different shapes, suce as the face and the chin.
+I don't know how to remove the stroke from just one side of a shape, so I got around it by putting a line the same color as the fill of the shape ove the stroke.
+It's not a perfect solution as it can just slightly be seen, but I think it works well enough for now.